AkSachin/hotstar-subtitles/readme.md

-# Hotstar Subtitle Chrome Extension
+# Hotstar Subtitles Chrome Extension

 Make your Hotstar subtitles more like Netflix.